Advanced Diploma of Electronics and Communications Engineering - UEE60211

-As a graduate of this program your skills will be applicable to a wide range of business, manufacturing and operational occupations where application of knowledge in electronics and communications underpins the business operations.
+As a graduate of this course, your skills will be applicable to a wide range of business, manufacturing and operational occupations where electronics and communications underpin the business.

 This program is accredited by Engineers Australia.
 Graduates of the program will be eligible for membership of Engineers Australia at Engineering Associate level.

 Australia is a signatory to the International Engineering Alliance, also known as the Dublin Accord, for engineering technicians.
 Graduates of the program will be recognised in all countries that are signatories to the accord.